nedzof/ElectrumSVP/README.rst

 This is a beta release of ElectrumSVP (v0.0.1-beta).
 Use with caution.
 Do not store large amounts of BSV in this version.

+Read more about the beta release here:  https://crypto-rebel.medium.com/electrum-svp-beta-release-desktop-bitcoin-wallet-401030f93443

+Beta Warning: This is a pre-release beta version of the wallet.
+It may contain bugs, incomplete features, or other issues.
+Using this wallet could result in loss of coins or other unexpected behavior.
+Use at your own risk and do not store significant funds here.

+Welcome to the Beta release of our custom ElectrumSV wallet build.
+This version is intended for testing and feedback before the official release.
+We encourage users to explore the new features and report any bugs or issues encountered.
+For a full overview of changes and development notes, please visit our beta release article.

+Dependencies: Upgraded major dependencies, including Bitcoinx 0.9.0.
+Code was refactored to accommodate API changes and new features in the latest libraries.

+BEEF SPV verification: Added SPV proof functions for transactions/UTXOs and addresses, enhancing on-chain and off-chain verification.

+BIP39 seeds: BIP39 seed support has been added as the default for wallet creation.

+Sweep function: Added a new sweep function to import private keys.
+Supports BIP38 decryption, compressed and uncompressed keys, BEEF UTXO import.

+Destinations tab: The previous "Keys" tab has been revamped and renamed "Destinations", now displaying addresses along with their derivation paths.

+Coin control: Added freeze/unfreeze controls for addresses in the address tab.
+Fixed a bug where frozen coins persisted incorrectly between sessions.

+Block headers: Introduced a new Block Headers file format compatible with Bitcoinx 0.9.0, including meta data.
+The headers file is synced to a recent tip and preloaded for faster startup.

+Hardware wallets: Bundled hardware wallet dependencies.
+Feature is present but not fully functional in this beta.

+User interface:

+Coinsplit tab hidden by default.

+Other tabs reorganized with improved UI layout.

+New units available: "Bitcoin", "BSV", "BSV blockchain tokens", "millibitcoin".

+Explorers & Servers: Updated block explorers and removed outdated ones.
+Default server list updated for reliability.

+AppImage improvements: Improved Linux compatibility.
+No longer requires libfuse2 on some systems, maintaining full compatibility with TAILS.

+Testing notes: As this is a beta release, please be cautious with hardware wallets, and report any issues encountered during usage.
+Your feedback is valuable for the upcoming official release.

+Thank you for testing this beta release and helping us improve the wallet!